Close

 Nowadays, more and more people are abandoning the traditional way of life and relationships: a child who is brought up in a so-called “incomplete family” is no longer a rarity, nor is raising a child without a father.
 “Incomplete family” refers to those consisting of one parent and a child or children.
 A grandmother is often present in the life of such families, sometimes known as female-headed households, as it is quite difficult to raise a child on your own.

-The U.S. is a leader in the number of families with a single parent, with 23% and half of the African American families being incomplete.
+The U.S. leads in the number of families with a single parent, with 23% and 50% of the African American families being incomplete, followed by the United Kingdom at 21%.
 This is something that affects middle-class as much as working-class families, despite assumptions to the contrary.
-The second and third places are split between the UK and São Tomé and Príncipe (an island state in Africa), with 21% and 19%, respectively.

-There are many reasons for a man to leave a family.
-Moreover, modern women are also increasingly leaving relationships once they feel that they cannot continue them any longer, and this is perfectly normal.
+There are many reasons for incomplete and single families.
+Both men and women leave the family, with women increasingly leaving relationships once they feel that they cannot continue them any longer, and this is perfectly normal.
+Among regions that are more economically developed, at 19%, North America has the highest rate of single mothers.

-If you could not find a common language with your partner, it is better to get separated and go your own way, rather than aiming to “keep the family for the sake of the children.”
-Coldness and constant conflicts within the family traumatize children much more than a quiet life with one of their parents.
+If you are unable to have a healthy relationship with your partner, you may want to consider if it is better to separate, rather than aiming to “keep the family together for the sake of the children.”
+Coldness and constant conflicts within the family can traumatize children much more than a stable life with one of their parents.

 Raising a Child Without the Dad: What Problems Would You Be Coming Across?